1890s African rinderpest epizootic: Political responses to the Rinderpest epizootic

 Throughout Africa, the colonial governments had different responses to the rinderpest epizootic.
-In Southern Africa, white farmers seem to have benefited from the epizootic, it forced more black peasants off the land and into wage labor, and many White farmers were able to reap high profits by selling stocks to Africans who needed rinderpest free cattle.
+In Southern Africa, white farmers seem to have benefited from the epizootic, as it forced more black peasants off the land and into wage labor, and many white farmers were able to reap high profits by selling stocks to Africans who needed rinderpest free cattle.
 The average price of "salted" or rinderpest-free cattle quadrupled in price between 1895 and 1905.

 Many governments like the government of the Colony of Natal enacted mandatory quarantines and halted the movement of cows.
 Movement was often crucial to the cattle-based societies of the Nguni and Maasai people, and thus, these "erratic" quarantines often did little to prevent the spread of the epidemic, but maximized the societal collapse of these people.
-In many ways, colonial governments ignored the spread of rinderpest, The British Governor of Natal Walter Hely-Hutchinson decreed, "it gave him much pleasure to bear testimony to the patient and cheerful way in which the Native population had borne their severe losses through rinderpest."
+In many ways, colonial governments ignored the spread of rinderpest.
+The governor of Natal, Walter Hely-Hutchinson, noted that "it gave him much pleasure to bear testimony to the patient and cheerful way in which the Native population had borne their severe losses through rinderpest."

 Among the Borana people, the few domesticated animals to survive in Borana areas were donkeys and horses.
 Across Africa, equine mammals were important in helping communities start rebuilding themselves.
 Horses, in combination with dogs, were used to aid in hunting of game, while donkeys were used as pack animals and helped restart trade and social networks.

 Rebellions

-The policy of many of the colonialists in Africa in response to the spread of rinderpest was the preventative slaughter of healthy cattle, often to protect European livestock.
-This angered many native Africans.
-This anger was also promoted by the fact that cattle killed by Europeans were burned and buried, while dead cattle was often consumed in times of famine.
+The response of many of the European colonial governments in Africa to the spread of rinderpest was the preventative slaughter of healthy cattle, often to protect European livestock.
+This angered many native Africans, which was exacerbated by the fact that cattle killed by Europeans were burned and buried, while dead cattle was often consumed in times of famine.
 The devastating impact of the loss of cattle instigated more conflict between local Africans and European settlers.
 In Southern Africa, Galeshiwe, the chief of the Batlhaping tribe, declared that "he would never permit his cattle to be shot."
 This later led to the Langeberg Rebellion (1896–97).

-The efforts of the British South Africa Company to stamp out the disease using quarantines, trade bans, and extermination of healthy cattle that came into contact with suspicious herds was the primary cause of the Second Matabele War, in which the spiritual leader of the Northern Ndebele people (Matabele), Mlimo, incited the local population by stating that the settlers were responsible for the rinderpest epizootic, as well as the simultaneous locust plagues, and cattle diseases of the region.
+The efforts of the British South Africa Company to stamp out the disease using quarantines, trade bans, and extermination of healthy cattle that came into contact with suspicious herds was the primary cause of the Second Matabele War, in which the spiritual leader of the Matabele, Mlimo, incited the local population by stating that white settlers were responsible for the rinderpest epizootic, as well as the simultaneous locust plagues, and cattle diseases of the region.